mjordan/islandora_fpr/README.md

 ## Configuration

-To configure the URL of the Archivematica FPR endpoint, visit admin/islandora/tools/fpr.
+To configure the URL of the Archivematica FPR endpoint and the HTTP timeout value, visit admin/islandora/tools/fpr.

 ## Usage